 OR, if that person buys a scarf or bag that's handmade by a local artist, the consequence might be that it boosts local sales and adds economic vitality to that area.

-In one of the Photo Essays my colleague and I shared at APAC, the student began his essay with an image of bottled water:
+In one of the Photo Essays I often share at conferences, the student begins his essay with an image of bottled water...

-From here, he led the audience visually through the mass production and overconsumption of these types of plastics on a national scale,
+From here, he leads the audience visually through the mass production and overconsumption of these types of plastics on a national scale...

 That's one take on the argument regarding plastics, right?